 Berry Berry Banana Smoothie

-This smoothie has a nice vibrant colour from the blueberries and raspberries; however the raspberries do leave little seeds which can get annoying.
-If you are serving smoothies to a picky eater, maybe switch out the raspberries for something less seedy.
+This smoothie has a nice vibrant colour from the blueberries and raspberries; however, the raspberries do leave little seeds which can get annoying.
+If you are serving a picky eater, maybe switch out the raspberries for something less seedy.

 Tropical Sunshine Smoothie